Franz Pumaren

-Franz Santos Pumaren (born December 5, 1963) is a Filipino former professional basketball player and coach.
-He played college ball for De La Salle University before playing professional basketball in the Philippine Basketball Association.
-He is the former coach of the Adamson Falcons in the UAAP.
-He is also the incumbent congressman from Quezon City's 3rd district.
+Franz Santos Pumaren (born February 5, 1962) is a Filipino former professional basketball player, coach and politician who is serving as the representative for Quezon City's 3rd district.
+He played college ball for De La Salle University before playing professional basketball in the Philippine Basketball Association (PBA).
+He is also the former coach of the Adamson Falcons in the UAAP.

 Basketball career

 Pumaren played most of his professional career for the San Miguel Beermen where he won 9 championships with the team which also included the 1989 Grand Slam.
 He also played for the Mobiline Cellulars.

 Pumaren formerly coached the De La Salle Green Archers from 1998 to 2009 where he led them to five men's basketball championships including a four-peat from 1998 to 2001, and his final championship with the team in 2007.
 As a coach for the Archers, he was known for implementing the full court press defense on opposing teams.

 Pumaren is the head coach of the Air21 Express in the PBA, starting at the 2011-12 PBA season.